txdgidraph/Client_Server_Python/README.md

-This is a simple Keylogger File in Python
+This is a Client Server Model in Python
+Modules used include:
+>>socket programming
+>>python OS module
+Its multithreaded in that you can handle multipe clients at a time.